Treating advanced ovarian cancer

 - Shortness of breath

-The treatment you have for ovarian cancer, such as chemotherapy, can help with ascites.
+The treatment you have for ovarian cancer, such as chemotherapy, can help to reduce the build up of fluid.
 Or your doctor may drain off some of the fluid to help relieve symptoms.
-There is more information about ascites and treatment in the coping with cancer section.

 There is always research going on into new treatments for different types of cancer.
 Your doctor may talk about trials of new treatments and ask whether you would like to take part.

 These may be trials for new combinations of chemotherapy drugs or new types of treatment.
-Look at our page on ovarian cancer research for more information about research, including research into biological therapies.
+Look at our page on ovarian cancer research for more information about research.
 Our research and trials section also has a searchable database of UK clinical trials.

 Your doctor will discuss the options for treatment with you.
 It can be helpful to talk over difficult decisions with someone who is outside your circle of family and friends, for example your cancer nurse specialist (CNS) or a counsellor.
 You could contact a counselling organisation to find out more about counselling and how to find a counsellor in your area.